When to choose a Threshold Monitor?

 Auto Correct State Based Monitors

-An Azure entity’s status plays an important role in the business applications built using them.
-Consider a scenario where a Service Bus Queue expected be in Active state to accept the messages sent to it.
+An Azure resource's status plays an important role in the business applications built using them.
+Consider a scenario where a Service Bus Queue expected to be in Active state to accept the messages sent to it.
 This is a pre-requisite for the receivers to process the messages.
 This keeps the business going.

 - Service Bus Queues

 - Service Bus Topics and Topic Subscriptions